WilmerLab/wilmerlab.github.io/_pages/people.md

     excerpt: "*Graduate Student*<br>
     **Becca Segel is interested in commercialization of flow battery technologies involving earth abundant materials.**
     She received her B.S. in Chemical Engineering from Case Western Reserve University in 2020.
 Becca is co-advised by Chris Wilmer and James McKone."
-  - image_path: /assets/img/people/ShreyaThakkar.png
-    alt: "Shreya Thakkar"
-    title: "Shreya Thakkar"
-    excerpt: "*Graduate Student*<br>
-    **Shreya Thakkar is interested in understanding the hydrogen transfer and activation in metal oxides.**
-    She received her Master's in Chemical Engineering in 2022 form University of Massachusetts, Amherst where she worked on developing a technique for characterization of catalysts and studying CO chemisorption on platinum group metals.
-She received her Bachelor's in Chemical Engineering from Institute of Chemical Technology, Mumbai.
-She is co-advised by Chris Wilmer and James McKone."
-alumni:
   - image_path: /assets/img/people/MeiirbekProfilePic.jpg
     alt: "Meiirbek Islamov"
     title: "Meiirbek Islamov"